Kevin Ellison (footballer)

-Kevin Ellison (born 23 February 1979) is an English professional footballer who plays as a winger for Northern Premier League Division One West club City of Liverpool.
+Kevin Ellison (born 23 February 1979) is an English former professional footballer who plays as a forward for Northern Premier League Division One West club Vauxhall Motors.

 He has represented fourteen clubs during his career, making in excess of 550 appearances in the Football League; including 350 games for Morecambe.
 Ellison also played once in the Premier League for Leicester City.
 He also played in the Football League for Stockport County, Lincoln City, Chester City, Hull City, Rotherham United, Bradford City and Newport County.
 He has featured semi-professionally for Southport, Chorley, Conwy United, Altrincham and Warrington Rylands.

 During the 2019–20 season, Ellison briefly acted as a coach for Morecambe.

 Career

 Early career

 Born in Liverpool, Ellison started his career in non-league football, playing for Southport, Chorley, Conwy United and Altrincham.
 In February 2001 he joined Leicester City for a £50,000 fee.
 At Leicester he made his only appearance as a late substitute against Manchester United at Old Trafford.
 He later joined Stockport County.
 In 2004, he was loaned out to Lincoln City.
 In August 2004 he was transferred to Chester City.

 Ellison signed for Hull City in January 2005 for a £100,000 fee.
 Despite a solid work rate he often struggled for form and was regularly in the shadow of Stuart Elliott, the Tigers' most outstanding left winger of recent times.
 Ellison did score an individual goal away at Southampton in a 1–1 draw and was part of the 2004–05 team that gained promotion from the third tier to the Championship.
 In June 2006, Hull accepted £100,000 for the player from Scunthorpe United, though Ellison refused the move.
 Instead he joined Tranmere Rovers for an undisclosed fee.
 In June 2007 he moved on to Chester City for £150,000, signing a three-year contract.

 His first league game back at Chester was a goalless draw with Chesterfield on 11 August 2007.
 In January 2008 Wrexham put in a five-figure offer for the player, though he did not make the move.
 Stockport County also attempted to win his signature, but were also unsuccessful.

 In the 2008–09 Football League Two campaign, Ellison scored a hat-trick for Chester in a 3–1 victory over Grimsby Town on 13 September 2008.
 He scored 12 other league goals during the season, which still ended with the club being relegated from The Football League.
 On 11 August 2009, he scored the winning goal as Rotherham upset Championship side Derby County 2–1 in the first round of the Football League Cup.

 In February 2011, Ellison was loaned to Rotherham's fellow League Two side Bradford City, with Omar Daley moving in the opposite direction.
 He scored the only goal of a 1–0 win against Wycombe Wanderers in his Bradford debut.